slott56/slott56.github.io/Pelican/content/blog/2006/08/2006_08_07-apple_and_flexibility.rst

 I just configured my
-daughter's brand-new MacBook, and hooked it up to the household Epson R340 with about 3 clicks in the Print &amp; Fax control panel.
+daughter's brand-new MacBook, and hooked it up to the household Epson R340 with about 3 clicks in the ``Print & Fax`` control panel.
 No drivers that I needed to see.
 Clearly, there are printer-specific drivers buried somewhere in OSX.
 But I never saw them or any trace of them.